Richard Agnew: Mountaineering

 Agnew's climbing continues with a successful speed ascent of the technical Ama Dablam 6,812 m in Nov 2015, climbing back up from the precarious Camp 2 to rescue a young Australian; and an attempt on Shishapangma 8,027 m in May 2016 and a successful ascent on the eighth highest mountain in the world Mt Manaslu, 8,163 m, Agnew being the oldest Australian to do so in Sept 2018.
 A massive avalanche stopped Agnew from a successful summit of the world's second highest mountain, K2 8,611 m in Pakistan.
 On 17 July 2019 Agnew on the Abruzzi route was halted at the end of the famous Bottleneck's narrow couloir, reaching 8,350 m of K2's 8,611 m altitude.

+In July 2022, Agnew was again thwarted in his 2nd attempt to summit K2 with two of his team of six dying in independent accidents on the mountain.
+Summiting was possible but for the search and rescue and subsequent body retrieval and on-mountain burials.
+Agnew reached 7,800 m of the 8,611 m this time.

+In March 2025, Agnew summited Carstensz Pyramid (Puncak Jaya) in Irian Jaya (West Papua, now Indonesia) thereby achieving both the Ball and Messner seven summit list and becoming the oldest Australian to date to do so.

 Gliding

 Agnew trained with several Australian gliding clubs, soloing with the Canberra Gliding Club prior to his officer and pilot training with the Royal Australian Air Force.

 Agnew is a three diamond badged pilot (Dec 1992) who has achieved the Australian altitude record in a glider when he reached 10,000 m in 1995.
 He achieved his 1,000 km Fédération Aéronautique Internationale (FAI) & diploma on 25 Nov 2005.

-Agnew is the winner of the Gliding Federation of Australia’s annual Martin Warner Trophy, for highest height gain, winning 17 times in the last twenty years.
-Agnew has over 40 International and Australian speed, distance & height records.
+Agnew is the winner of the Gliding Federation of Australia's annual Martin Warner Trophy, for highest height gain, winning 17 times in the last twenty years.
+Agnew has over 40 International and Australian speed, distance and height records.